gtheilman/OnCallAssignments/README.md

 ### Technical Details

 The application uses [Twilio](http://www.Twilio.com) as a backend for the voice recording and text messages.
 The faculty member has to have their own Twilio account and is responsible for whatever [charges](https://www.twilio.com/pricing) are incurred.
+I estimate that running an assignment like the one above with a class of 100 students would cost between $3.00 - $5.00.

 I do not have any financial interest in Twilio.
 For sake of disclosure, some of the other providers of similar services are [Tropo](https://www.tropo.com/), [Plivo](https://www.plivo.com/), and [Nexmo](https://www.nexmo.com/).
 Fork requests from persons wishing to adapt this software for use with other company's backends are welcome.

 ![](https://github.com/gtheilman/OncallAssignments/blob/master/media/Process.png)